US-CBO/captax/docs/policy_parameters.md

 >
 >**Source**: CBO's Microsimulation Tax Model
 >
 >**Notes**: </br> 1.
 Should be calculated with the Section 199A deduction in place.
 That will capture the interaction of the deduction with the marginal rate brackets but will not capture the deduction itself. </br> 2.
-Under the tax uniformity perspective, this should have the same value as other tax rates estimated using the standard rate schedule.
+Under the tax uniformity perspective, this should have the same value as other tax rates estimated using the standard rate schedule

 #### `seca_tax_rate`
 >**Description**: Average marginal SECA tax rate on the profits of pass-through entities